devsharma8630/CodeAlpha_HangmanGame/README.md

-# CodeAlpha_HangmanGame
+CodeAlpha Internship | Task 1

-A simple text-based Hangman Game built using Python as part of CodeAlpha Internship Task-1.
+A simple and interactive console-based Hangman Game built using Python as part of the CodeAlpha Python Programming Internship.
+This project helps beginners understand Python fundamentals and logic building.